rrrutledge/innersource-intro/outline.md

 ## Conclusion
 Review the key points of this Oriole and tee up viewers to look for the next Orioles.
+Invite interested viewers to participate in the InnerSource Commons.

 # References